golemfactory/golem-wiki/docs/3.-FAQ/FAQ.md

 GNT is used to pay for rented computing power on the network.
 For more information about how GNT fits into the network, see our blog post on the [Economics of the Golem Network Token](https://blog.golemproject.net/the-economics-of-the-golem-network-token-d64c1a50b1d5)

-### Can I deposit and withdraw real GNT during the Alpha test?
+### Can I deposit and withdraw real GNT and ETH during the Alpha test?

 Since we are in the Alpha stage our first POC, all GNT on the app is test GNT (tGNT) and has no value outside of the app.
 We have purposely removed deposit and withdrawal options from the Alpha test because they are not necessary.
 Do not under any circumstances attempt to send real GNT to your node ID, you will lose your tokens permanently and we cannot get them back for you.

+The same goes for ETH.
+All ETH balances you see on the Alpha app are test ETH (tETH).
+The Golem alpha is being run on the Rinkeby Testnet, and no ETH holds value on this testnet.
+Please do not send any real ETH to your node ID or the Golem Smart Contract address.
+You will lose your tokens forever, and we cannot get them back for you.

 When we launch the mainnet version of the app, we will have deposit and withdrawal options for real GNT.